 Hospital costing focuses on the cost and mix of resources used to deliver patient care.
 Costing plays a vital role in activity based funding.
-Costing informs the development of classification systems and provides valuable information for pricing purposes.
+Costing informs the development of the classification system and provides valuable information for pricing purposes.
 Hospital patient costing is essential for understanding the total costs involved in treating a patient including the services or products used.

 How much does patient activity cost in Australia’s public hospitals?

 The NHCDC is a critical component of activity based funding.
-To ensure its suitability as the primary data collection to determine the national efficient price (NEP) and national efficient cost (NEC), the Australian Hospital Patient Costing Standards (AHPCS) were introduced to outline best practice in generating high quality, reliable and comparable patient data that helps to refine classification systems, set prices and inform policy.
+The AHPCS ensures the NHCDC is suitable to determine the national efficient price.
+The AHPCS also assists in ensuring that best practices are followed in generating high quality, reliable and comparable patient data that helps refine the classification system, set the price, and inform policy.